nplatonov/ASTDmapper/README.md

 + `10_define_study_area.R`

-to cut land mask.
-This is spatial difference between PAME LME polygons and land polygons.
+to cut land areas.
+This is spatial difference between geometries of PAME LME polygons and land polygons.

 Output is gz-compressed `study_area.sqlite`.